KeithSloan/FreeCAD_GDML_Test_Collection/README.md

   * GDMLCOGcalcDirectory.py
      - Perform CofM and Moment of Inertia Calcs for all FC files in a directory

+# Note: FreeCAD files should have been recomputed and saved

 # Run a test

   * create a branch